 And all this drama occurs while John makes big speeches at bad guys and Aeryn stands next to him looking severe and holding a Big Damn Gun.
 Because they’re also a terrifyingly effective team.
 John can do pretty much anything with his commando backup—it just so happens that this commando is the love of his life.
 He doesn’t look so scary up close, but Aeryn?
 She terrifies people three times her size, and she barely has to blink at them.
 When forced to come up with false names for them on short notice, John doesn’t default to Romeo and Juliet or even Angel and Buffy; he tells everyone they’re called Butch and Sundance.
 It’s a more accurate comparison by far.

 It’s hard to usefully express how imperative these two were to me at an impressionable age.
 How their love set the bar for any and all relationships.
 Despite all the craziness, John and Aeryn are the spacefaring equivalent of a superteam.
 Their road was full of pitfalls and trauma and laughter and explosions.
 They are everything we want love to be only moreso, at the highest clarity and sharpest relief we can stand.
 Every other love story goes to Ten—theirs goes to Eleven.

 And they did it all wearing leather pants.

-Emily Asher-Perrin warns that if “I love you.”
+Emmet Asher-Perrin warns that if “I love you.”
 “I know.” is already too destructive for you to handle, you should never see John and Aeryn at their most dramatic.
 They will cleave our heart in two.
 You can bug her on Twitter and read more of her work here and elsewhere.